sergpapa/CineCritic/README.md

 ## **Site Structure**

-The site consists of three pages with the main landing page being the [home page](https://sergpapa.github.io/Art-match/) where the user can play the game.
-Additionaly, there are the [rules page](https://sergpapa.github.io/Art-match/rules.html) and [board page](https://sergpapa.github.io/Art-match/board.html).
+The site consists of 7 main pages (plus a [404](https://cine-critic-0310d8ee3de7.herokuapp.com/404) error page) with the main landing page being the [movies_list](https://cine-critic-0310d8ee3de7.herokuapp.com) where registered and unregistered users can see a list of the movies being reviewed in the app.
+The user can either click on a movie to see details about the movie and reviews written by other users in the movie_card page, or they can use the navigation links on the side to [login](https://cine-critic-0310d8ee3de7.herokuapp.com/login) or [register](https://cine-critic-0310d8ee3de7.herokuapp.com/register).
+Once logged in, a user can now access more pages, such as the [add_movie](https://cine-critic-0310d8ee3de7.herokuapp.com/search) page, where they can add a new movie to review by requesting the movie from the [OMDB](https://www.omdbapi.com) API to review.
+Additionally, a user can visit their profile page, where they can see all their reviews, visit specific movie cards and edit their reviews or delete them.

+Some pages are not linked since they require specific permissions or are subject to constant change.

 [Back to top](<#contents>)